Nayanika94/MERN_Stack_Project_TCG/README.md

-# Introduction

-Hello 👋,

-Thanks for taking the time to complete this brief take-home assignment.
-While this challenge is tailored to be completed in <ins>under 3 hours</ins>, feel free to take as long as you need up to the deadline provided.

-The goal of this exercise is to evaluate your skills in developing a basic full-stack application in JavaScript (React, Node, Express, 3rd-party integration).
-Feel free to make any assumptions, simplifications, or other changes to the problems - though please state those in your write up when you submit this assignment.
-Please use as many libraries as is reasonable - there is no sense in rebuilding what has been built.
-Feel at liberty to structure the project in a way that satisfies you.

-Before getting started, please read this document carefully.

-**Good luck 🙃**

 # Directions

 **Backend**: Using Node and Express, you will create a single **REST** endpoint to retrieve a list of Magic cards from the Scryfall API based on a provided search string from the client.